 This is my portfolio of digital art.
 My name is Niklas Rhöse, a swedish web designer, illustrator and spare time graphic artist.
 I hope you find something you like here.
 Don´t hestitate to contact me on email@example.com

 I work at the swedish web agency Republic Factory, where I´m also a part owner.
-I started doing digital painting on my spare time about 3 years ago, but I´ve been drawing stuff as long as I can remember.
+I started doing digital painting on my spare time some years ago, but I´ve been drawing stuff as long as I can remember.
 I went to art school for 2 years before studying web development for another 2 years.

 I don´t have any ambitions to do great art, I just paint stuff that I like.
 Some of the works here are so called speed-paintings which really is just another word for color sketches, while some are more refined.
 I usually start a painting with some quick sketches in Sketchbook Pro, and when I have a pretty good idea for the composition I start working in Photoshop.
 I sometimes need to find some reference material to understand how certain things really look, but I rarely ever paint from photos.
 I use a Wacom Intous3 A4 (a pressure sensitive drawing tablet) for all my digital drawing and painting.